-• System Types: Some system types last longer than others.
+• System Type: Some system types last longer than others, in general.

 • Home Size: If a system is undersized or oversized to the size of the home, the efficiency and life span will be affected.